Vertical Creep into Organic Search Results

 Google doesn’t just have a search engine.
 It has multiple search engines.
 If you look at the tabs on top of the search box, you’ll see:

-Each of those tabs generates a different type of search, with its own unique set of algorithms, and ways of presenting material.
-These are narrower searches, and are often referred to as “Vertical Searches.”
+Each of those tabs generates a different type of search, with its own unique set of algorithms and ways of presenting the material.
+These are narrower searches and are often referred to as “Vertical Searches.”
+They are said to appear in SERPs through a process referred to as vertical creep.

 Weather (type in – weather and a city name – weather Cincinnati)